 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Eckert, Lynn M., "A re-reading of Supreme Court zoning cases regulating pornography" (2001).
 Political Science - Dissertations.
-Paper 38.
+38.